parduino/Femora/docs/technical/elements.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The element types available in MeshMaker are organized by their geometric dimensionality and characteristics.
+The element types available in FEMORA are organized by their geometric dimensionality and characteristics.
 Follow the links above to explore the various element models available in each category.

 * **3D Elements**: For three-dimensional continuum modeling
 * **2D Elements**: For two-dimensional plane stress/strain problems